AnthonyTacquet/MeshCentral/README.md

 You may need to log out and back in for it to work.

 # myCode folder
-Can be removed, this is only for people who are interested in the code.
+Can be removed, this is only for people who are interested in my code.